Attend a LIVE Service Autopilot demo this month and be entered to win an iPad!

 When you’re first getting started, hourly rate pricing is ideal because you don’t know your average cleaning times yet.

-In turn, many established businesses tend to stay away from hour rate pricing because you get penalized, rather than rewarded, for finishing jobs faster.
+In turn, many established businesses tend to stay away from hourly rate pricing because you get penalized, rather than rewarded, for finishing jobs faster.

 Room Rate